ascxiao/owlnest-releases/README.md

 All notes are stored on your machine in SQLite.
 No cloud, no servers, no privacy concerns.
 Works offline, instantly.

 ### 📱 **Cross-Platform**
-Windows, macOS, Linux.
+Windows, macOS.
 One codebase.
 Same beautiful experience everywhere.

 ### ⚙️ **Lightweight & Fast**
 Built with Tauri and React. ~5MB footprint.
 Runs quietly in your system tray.
 Zero impact on performance.